IC 5070 – The Pelican Nebula

 Where to find the Pelican Nebula in the Constellation Cygnus (Stellarium)

-An IDAS LPS D1 clip-in filter was used to help ignore light pollution, and provide a supplementary UV/IR cut filter for my naked CMOS sensor.
+An IDAS LPS D1 light pollution filter was used to help ignore light pollution, and provide a supplementary UV/IR cut filter for my naked CMOS sensor.
 Many of the astrophotos in my photo gallery utilize this filter when a DSLR camera was used.
 This filter does a great job at suppressing light pollution without ruining the natural star colors in the image.

 The rich hues of pink and red were coaxed out by boosting the saturation of the image in Adobe Photoshop.
 The stars were reduced significantly to showcase the delicate details of the dark dust found in this nebula.
 A large, bright deep-sky object like this can be a lot of fun to process.
 This region in Cygnus is certainly one of the most photographed areas of the night sky from the Northern Hemisphere.